 The course emphasizes that the standards of ethical conduct in the practice of real estate are based upon the National Association of Realtors® Code of Ethics and Standards of Practice and upon federal and state laws governing conduct applicable to the practice of real estate.
 The concept of misrepresentation and all of its implications to the daily practice of real estate is discussed in detail.
 This course is an article-by-article dissection of the Code of Ethics, organized in three major topic areas:

 - The licensee's ethical conduct with respect to clients and customers

 A detailed discussion of specific ethical conduct under each of these three general categories will give the licensee an excellent basis upon which to conduct an ethical practice of real estate.

-This online course includes reading material, review videos, and short quizzes at the end of each chapter.
+This 3-hour online course includes reading material, review videos, and short quizzes at the end of each chapter.
 Students must pass each activity in order to progress through the course.
 At the end of the course is a 10-question final exam that is not timed.
 Students have one attempt at the final exam.
 Failing to earn an 80% passing score requires the student to enroll in the course again (FAC 61J2-3.009(4)(a)).
 Re-enrollment is free.

 A Notice of Satisfactory Course Completion Record is available immediately after passing the final exam.
 The successful completion record will be electronically uploaded to the Department of Business and Professional Regulation (DBPR) within 48 hours.
 Licensees can verify their continuing education records by using the DBPR's online services website, myfloridalicense.com